The Best Homemade 4th of July Patriotic Decorations

 How to Make Your Own Patriotic Decorations

-What is free motion embroidery?
+What is Free-Motion embroidery?

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
 Normally when you sew, the machine automatically moves the fabric forward.
-When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
-You can move sideways, forward, backward, and create any shape you want.
-Like a star!
-All you need is a quilting foot.

 The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
 The Foot releases the fabric when the needle is in the up position, allowing you to move the fabric freely.